Route Expressway Exit Lists

 Numbering system between late summer 2020

-delay for the project originally announced in fall of 2015 (Project No.
+a four year delay for the project originally announced in fall of 2015 (Project No.

 608024) that would have converted the state's limited access highway's